4 Myths About America’s Toxic Polarization Problem

 Myth #2: “We should be polarized when the other side is so horrible.”

-It’s rational for us to have concerns about our political opponents.
-However, we must recognize that conflict dynamics and toxic polarization can result in distorted and overly pessimistic views of the “other side.”
-Distorted views contribute to the toxicity of our divides — leading to more pessimistic views of each other and so on…
+It’s rational and expected for us to have serious concerns about and judgements of our political opponents.
+However, we must see that many of us have very distorted and overly pessimistic views of the “other side.”
+Our distorted views contribute to the toxicity of our divides.
+Many of us say and promote untrue, biased, and inflammatory insults about our political opponents, which makes them understandably angry, and in turn they are more likely to do the same to us, and so on.

 Learn more: Read our piece “Through a distorted lens: How perceptions of the ‘other side’ drive toxic division.”